corrode/corrode.github.io/content/learn/migration-guides/java-to-rust/index.md

 | Deployment         | Requires JVM runtime                                   | Small, self-contained binaries                    |

 These differences highlight why organizations might consider migrating to Rust, particularly for performance-critical or resource-constrained applications.
 However, migration isn't just about technical differences - it requires careful planning and execution.
 Let's look at how to make this transition successful.

+You're right - let me revise to be more direct and natural while maintaining engagement:

+## Mindset Shifts for Java Developers

+Moving from Java to Rust requires some fundamental shifts in how you think about programming.
+Here are the key changes that will help your team succeed.

+### From Objects to Ownership

+Java lets you pass objects freely between methods and classes.
+Rust doesn't.
+Each piece of data has exactly one owner, and the compiler enforces this strictly.
+While this feels limiting at first, it prevents entire categories of memory issues at compile time rather than runtime.
+Instead of relying on garbage collection to clean up, you plan your memory usage upfront.
+Most developers find this leads to more predictable and efficient code once they adapt to the mindset.

+### Embracing Immutability

+Java makes everything mutable by default.
+Rust does the opposite - everything stays immutable unless marked with `mut`.
+This simple change has profound effects on code quality.
+You think more carefully about what really needs to change, leading to fewer bugs and easier concurrent programming.
+Many developers find they write better code in all languages after working with Rust's immutability model.

+### Rethinking Null

+Rust eliminates null entirely.
+Instead of null checks and NullPointerExceptions, you work with `Option<T>`.
+This type makes uncertainty explicit in your code, forcing you to handle cases where values might not exist.
+The compiler ensures you handle both success and failure paths.
+While this requires more upfront thought, it prevents a huge class of runtime errors.

+### From Inheritance to Composition

+Rust replaces Java's class hierarchies with traits.
+Rather than building deep inheritance trees, you compose behavior through trait implementations.
+This encourages more flexible and maintainable code design.
+Traits provide shared behavior without the complexity of inheritance, and most developers find this leads to better architected systems.

+### Compiler as Collaborator

+The Rust compiler catches far more issues than Java's.
+It identifies race conditions, memory leaks, and thread safety problems before they reach production.
+While its strictness can feel frustrating initially, the detailed error messages actually help you learn.
+Most teams find that working with the compiler rather than against it leads to faster development in the long run.

+### Memory Management Mindset

+Instead of relying on garbage collection, Rust makes you think explicitly about memory lifecycles.
+You consider who owns data and how long it needs to live.
+The borrow checker ensures these decisions are correct at compile time.
+This leads to more efficient resource usage and eliminates many common runtime errors.
+Despite the learning curve, most developers find this explicit memory model makes them better programmers overall.

+These changes take time to internalize.
+Plan for an adjustment period, but know that the investment typically pays off in more reliable and efficient code.
+The key is understanding these differences upfront so you can help your team adapt effectively.

 ## Tip 1: Flatten The Learning Curve